Who makes the costumes on The Masked Singer?

 “The full set of 12 took around 5000 hours between the team,” Simpson stated.
 “47 different people worked on them, in total.
 That’s sculptors, seamstresses, costume makers, mould makers, metal workers, finishers.
 A whole collection of brilliant people down here worked together to pull together a really complicated loads of costumes, which were complicated in odd ways that we hadn’t really envisaged.
 Singing inside costumes is immediately difficult, being inside masks and trying to get the acoustics as good as we could – that was a particular challenge.”

-Designing the costumes for our celebrities had been made all of the harder for the workforce at Plunge, as not even they had been aware about who was hiding behind every masks.

 “We didn’t know who was going into each costume,” Simpson instructed us.
-“All over the design course of, we had been additionally saved in the dead of night.
+“Right through the design course of, we have been additionally saved at nighttime.

 “We were sent measurements, and then occasional, occasional clues that production team wanted us to include in the costume but the production team didn’t want to tell us any more than that.”